vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 H, D. 94

-Dasārņā---(r. rising in m.
+Dasārṇā---(r. rising in m.
 Rksa, on

 which sraddha, japa, dāna most efficacious) M. 22.
 34, K. II.
 37, 35 36, Vā.
 45. 99, 77.
 93. Wilson (vol. II. p.
 155) says that it is now called Dasad, which rises in Bhopal and falls into the Betwa.
 Mbh, cites Vārtikas 7 and 8 on Pan.
 VI.
 1.89 which explain the formation (vol. III.
 P. 69).
 Dasarna is a word meaning a country having ten forts or 'a river (Daśārnā) having ten waters.
 The Vārtikas are "pra-vat satara-kambalavasanānām carne' and 'rnadasabhyam ca'.
 Meghaduta I. 23-24 show that the capital of the Dasārna country was Vidišā (modern Bhilsā) and the Vetravati (Betwa river) was near it.
 It is the Dosaron of Ptolemy (p.
 71).
 Br.
 S. 10.
 15 says that Saturn in Uttarāsādha